 - Choose Family to cover yourself, your spouse/domestic partner, and your children.

 - Dependent children may be covered through the end of the month that they turn age 26, regardless of marital status or tax dependency -- unless they are eligible for another employer-sponsored dental plan.

 - If you have a dependent who is disabled, that dependent may be eligible for coverage.

 More About Eligibility

-- you have been appointed—and are currently employed—to work at MIT for at least nine months
+- you have been appointed—and are currently employed—to work at MIT for at least three months

 - you work at least 50% of the normal full-time work schedule